openvocab/ovn/mkdocs/docs/concepts/flows.md

 * vf:dropoff -  transported resource or person leaves the process; the same resource or person appeared in input with *vf:pickup*
 * vf:accept - input to processes like repair or modification or testing, the same resource will appear in output with *vf:modify*
 * vf:modify - output of processes like repair or modification or testing, the same resource will appear in input with *vf:accept*
-* vf:combine - put a resource in a package or combination resource; the same resource will appear later with *vf:separate*
+* vf:combine - put a resource in a package or combination resource; the same resource might appear later with *vf:separate*
 * vf:separate - remove a resource from a package or combination resource; the same resource appeared as input with *vf:combine*
 * vf:deliver-service - new service produced and delivered (a service implies that an agent actively receives the service)
 * vf:transfer-all-rights - give full (in the human realm) rights and responsibilities to another agent, without transferring physical custody